-Instant Holidays offer cheap Swansea Holidays, book online or call a Wales holiday expert to book your cheap holiday in Swansea
+Instant Holidays offer Swansea Hotels, book online or call a Wales holiday expert to book your break in Swansea

 There are lots of things to see, including ancient spots such as Arthur`s Stone, the medieval castles Oystermouth Castle and Swansea castle, as well as Victorian buildings like Mumbles Pier or Guildhall.
 Those seeking active holidays will also like Swansea, as you have numerous options for boating trips or water sports such as surfing, waterskiing or kayaking.
 Literary lovers will enjoy the popular Dylan Thomas Centre, while kids will love the Discovery Centre, riding the children`s train Swansea Bay Rider, or going on tour in the Michton Chocolate Factory.